nulleke/check_truststore/README.md

 ```

 ### Redundant Certificates (Duplicate Content)
-If the same certificate is present multiple times (even under different filenames), the tool identifies the identical SHA-256 hash and skips processing to prevent loops and clutter.
+If the same certificate is present multiple times (even under different filenames), the tool identifies the identical fingerprint and skips processing to prevent loops and clutter.
 ```text
 ⏳ WARNING      │      │ copy_of_root.crt               │ Duplicate content
 ```